 How to Use Anger to Make You a Better Leader

-The things I regret in life are mostly associated with anger.
+The things I regret in life are often associated with anger.

 How to use anger to make you a better leader